-New online training programs will be offered starting September 2019.
-These courses require students to attend classes in the English Language program or the College and Career Readiness program through the Adult Education and Literacy program as well as completing online coursework.
+The following job-training programs are available for students enrolled in adult education.
+These courses require students to attend classes in the English Language program or the College and Career Readiness program as well as completing online coursework.
 Students in the College and Career Readiness Program will also have an opportunity to complete their high school education by taking the ETS High School Equivalency Test (HiSET) if they do not have a high school diploma.
 Financial assistance available to those who qualify.

 Find out more information about the new programs by clicking on one of the following or by emailing email@example.com or calling 636-584-6532.

 Child Development Associate (4-6 Months): The Child Development Associate (CDA) Credential™ is the most widely recognized credential in early childhood education (ECE) and is the best first step on the path of career advancement.
 For more information about the benefits of the CDA credential and the process of earning the credential, please visit the Council for Professional Recognition’s website.